 - Being the only one of its kind: the unique existing example of Donne's handwriting.

-a.
-Characteristic of a particular category, condition, or locality: a problem unique to coastal areas.
+- Characteristic only of a particular category or entity: a weather pattern that is unique to coastal areas.